 This course will have a midterm and a final exam.
-The midterm exam is on Wednesday, October 20, and you will be notified by October 11 of the Course Topics you will be responsible for on the exam.
-The final exam will be cumulative and take place on December 16 at 8am.
+The midterm exam is on Thursday, October 20, and you will be notified by October 11 of the Course Topics you will be responsible for on the exam.
+The final exam will be cumulative and take place on December 13 at 12pm.
 Exam questions will be multiple-choice, short answer, and essay-based.
-If scheduling permits, there will be an in-class review session prior to the midterm and final exams.
+If scheduling permits, there will be an out of class review session prior to the midterm and final exams.